-Jonathan is described in leading directories as “"wonderfully enthusiastic, personable and knowledgeable" (WTR 1000, 2015), “[his] freedom to operate opinions are in hot demand, as are his clever litigation and enforcement strategies.
-The qualified trade mark attorney litigator is equally at home on either side of the contentious/non-contentious divide.”
+Jonathan is described in leading directories as a “key lawyer” (Legal 500, 2020), “a dynamic all-rounder in the brands space" (World Trademark Review, 2017), "wonderfully enthusiastic, personable and knowledgeable" (WTR 1000, 2015), and “has continued to perform flawlessly on multi-jurisdictional disputes” (WTR, 2018). “[His] freedom to operate opinions are in hot demand, as are his clever litigation and enforcement strategies.
+The qualified trade mark attorney litigator is equally at home on either side of the contentious/noncontentious divide.”
 (WTR 1000, 2016).
-"Highly regarded" (Legal 500, 2014),“dedicated, thorough and punctual" (Legal 500, 2013).
-The WTR 1000 stated in 2014 that Jonathan, “consistently provides robust advocacy and clear and concise communication and court pleadings.
-He helps to navigate tangled problems by providing creative solutions".

-In addition to his advisory, filing, opposition, appeal and dispute resolution work in the UK, Europe and internationally, Jonathan also has substantial experience in domain name and company name disputes, working with Customs to tackle the importation of counterfeit goods and co-ordinating infringement proceedings in multiple jurisdictions.
+He has had many years of experience acting before the UK, EU and Irish Intellectual Property Offices and handles advisory, filing, opposition, appeal and dispute resolution work in those jurisdictions and internationally.
+Jonathan also has substantial experience in domain name and company name disputes, working with Customs and the UK Border Force to tackle the importation of counterfeit goods and co-ordinating infringement proceedings in multiple jurisdictions.
 He has also handled design advisory and filing work.

 Jonathan has been practising in trade mark law since 2000, and in 2012 qualified additionally as a Trade Mark Attorney Litigator which entitles him to act for clients in the IP Enterprise Court (a specialist IP court within the Chancery Division of the High Court.)
 Jonathan has also marshalled a deputy judge of the IPEC on a copyright entitlement case.